Understanding my Examination Findings

 2. Range of Motion

-The six primary movements of the spine – forward bend, backward bend, side-bend and rotation are noted on a chart like the one shown here.
+The six main movement direction of the spine – forward bend, backward bend, side-bend and rotation are noted on a chart like the one shown here.

 This example shows a neck with good forward bend (tick = full range) and quite good backward bend (80 degrees, of an ideal 90), but limited turning and side-bend, especially to the right (65/85 and 15/50).